dchacke/hiccdown/Readme.md

 ## Hiccup extensions

-For convenience, Hiccdown extends Hiccup in two ways:
+For convenience, Hiccdown extends Hiccup in three ways:

 1. Deeply nested attribute hashes result in hyphenated attribute keys.
 This is useful for constructing data attributes.
 For example: